-- Heart palpitations and a hyperawareness of one’s heartbeat.
+- Heart palpitations and hyperawareness of one’s heartbeat.

 - Feeling overstimulated in busy environments or constantly checking for danger.

-Generalised anxiety disorder is the most common type of anxiety.
-It is characterised by an excessive, persistent and unreasonable sense of fear and worry that interferes with a person’s life.
-These emotions are usually accompanied by physical symptoms such as restlessness, difficulty concentrating or muscle tension.
+Generalized anxiety disorder is the most common type of anxiety.
+It is characterized by an excessive, persistent, and unreasonable sense of fear and worry that interferes with a person’s life.
+These emotions are usually accompanied by physical symptoms such as restlessness, difficulty concentrating, or muscle tension.
 Symptoms will range from mild to severe.

 Agoraphobia is a complex phobia where a person feels terrified of situations that could be difficult to escape from in the event of an emergency, such as elevators or crowded places.